 Learn about the different mortgage products available to you.
 Get loan offers with interest rates from multiple lenders.
 And before settling on a particular lender, read customer reviews about the top-ranked mortgage lenders.
 Are there hidden lender fees?
 Are the loan officers prompt to return calls and emails?
 Are other borrowers pleased with their experience?

-Buying a home, unfortunately, can come with buyer’s remorse.
+Buying a home, unfortunately, can often come with some buyer’s remorse — it is a large purchase after all.
 But if you prepare properly and learn from the mistakes of others, you can make the best decision possible without looking back.

 Luke Babich, CSO/Co-founder of Clever

 John Grimes, Realtor at BHGRE Metro Brokers